pauloddr/articles/fighting-game-in-javascript.md

 Characters will need to unlock the next tiers by placing above certain ranks in the leaderboard.
 Once a character unlocks the next tier, it (usually) can not return to the previous tier.
 So characters that are dominating in Local Leagues, once they get "promoted" to the next tier, they can no longer play Locals.
 This makes Local Leagues more of an entry point, and gives everyone a fair chance.
 Rewards will be balanced around this, so playing on District Leagues (which take longer) yields similar rewards as running Local Leagues seven times (and so on).
 In practice, this will be reflected on the number of contestants allowed in those Tiers, as the more they fight, the more rewards they earn.

-Entering a League costs a fee in in-game credits.
+Entering a League costs a fee of in-game credits.

 Rewards for all League Tiers:

 * League XP - participating in a League gives that character "League XP" which can be used to improve their AI skills.
 All characters earn the same amount of XP, regardless of placement.
-The higher the League Tier, the higher the reward.
 * Normal XP - characters will earn a reduced amount of normal XP in this mode.
 * Credits - the better the placement, the more credits are awarded.
 Depending on placement, players will earn back what they paid to enter the League.
 If character keeps performing poorly, player will end up losing credits.
 * Unique rewards are being considered for the best contenders, such as gear, titles, etc.

 Some rewards are immediately earned as soon as a participant finishes a round (win or lose) in the League.
 The player will be able to improve/change the character over the course of a League.
 Additional rewards (related to placement) will be earned after all fights are finished.

+AI Skills are mirrored after abilities necessary for people to succeed in fighting games:

+* __Execution__: how fast skill inputs are entered, and without mistakes
+  * Robots will also "input directional and button presses" just like players would do
+  * A low execution skill will make the robot miss commands and combos
+* __Reaction__: how fast robots react to skills used against them
+  * Robots will "memorize" skills the more they're used against them
+  * Low reaction skills will make the robots make a decision too late, or a bad one
+* __Confirms__: how precisely the robot can follow up after a skill hit/blocked/whiffed
+  * A "hit confirm" allows the robot to hit another skill in succession after the enemy has been hit
+    * And also *not* to follow up with another skill if the first hit was blocked, preventing punishment
+  * A "blocked confirm" will make the robot follow up with another skill after the enemy blocked the first hit
+    * This will usually make the attacking robot vulnerable to punishment
+  * A "blank confirm" will make the robot follow up with another skill *anyway*.
+This is a grey area which may have positive or negative consequences for the robot performing the attacks.
+    * This is like executing an skill after another that may or may not hit the enemy because they're moving, jumping, etc.
+  * Having high confirm skills allows the "hit confirm" chance to be higher, diminishing the other two chances.

+AI Skills can not be enhanced in a way that they're always successful.
+There will always be a small chance for AI Skills to fail.

+Other fighting game skills such as "Meaties" (making skills hit at the last possible active frame), Conditioning (making the enemy perform something based on a pattern) and "the Shimmy" (walking away from close range after conditioning the enemy to throw) can be simulated by building the behaviors and decisions of the robot in the normal AI building process.

 ## Multiplayer

-The Online Versus mode as we know it, with characters controlled by players.
+This is the Online Versus mode as we know it, with characters controlled by players.

 This is still pretty much a research.
 I'm not sure it will be technically viable for a Javascript game.